-Traditionally, many computer simulation models are built during the design life-cycle of a new vehicle.
-With different models being built for different purposes such as models to study fuel economy, models for controller evaluation, models for optimization or models for design exploration [2].
+Traditionally, many computer simulation models are built during the design lifecycle of a new vehicle.
+Different models are built for different purposes such as models to study fuel economy, models for controller evaluation, models for optimization or models for design exploration [2].
 This leads to the creation of many models of the same system which all need to be maintained and managed.